-- Try as best as possible to keep rock salt and ice melt away from lawns and flower beds as they can have adverse effects.
+- Try as best as possible to keep rock salt and ice melt away from lawns and flower beds as they can cause damage.

-- Wash your pets' paws and clean your shoes when you come inside, as the chemical components in salt can damage floors and carpets and agitate fur.
+- Wash your pets' paws and clean your shoes when you come inside; the chemical components in salt can damage floors and carpets and agitate fur.

 - Salt has calcium chloride that can irritate the skin, so be sure to wear gloves when using both products.

-When it comes to what salt to use for snow, it depends on your budget and whether you need a product that increases traction or a product that melts ice and snow as fast as possible.
-Eco-friendly and environmental factors also play a part in selecting the product most suitable for you.
+When it comes to what salt to use for snow, ice melt vs. salt rock, it depends on your budget and whether you need a product that increases traction or a product that melts ice and snow as fast as possible.
+Eco-friendly and environmental factors will probably also play a part in which product is most suitable for you.

 At Earth Development, we use the most advanced ice and snow removal products.
 Plus, we use the best equipment, and we have the most talented and professional team you could ask for.

 If you're looking for reliable and efficient snow and ice control services, don't hesitate to contact us.
 Our knowledgeable team is ready to provide you with a customized solution tailored to your needs.
 Reach out to us today for a quote and discover how Earth Development can help you tackle your snow and ice challenges this winter and beyond.